terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 }
 ```

-### Test for version upgrade
+### Test a module upgrade

+When a new version of your Terraform module is released, you can test whether the upgrade destroys resources.
+Consumers of your module might not want key resources deleted in an upgrade, even if the resources are replaced.

-You can run a special upgrade test that verifies that the tested code (usually your pull request branch) will not destroy infrastructure when applied to resources that were created by a previous version (for example, the `main` branch).
+The following test verifies that the tested code (usually your pull request branch) will not destroy infrastructure when applied to existing resources (for example, in the `main` branch).
 Call this test by using the `RunTestUpgrade()` method.

-This test is important for Terraform module projects because you generally don't want to destroy key resources in an upgrade, even if the resources are replaced.

 The `RunTestUpgrade()` method completes the following steps: